fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 To find the names of the individual data streams, check the definition of the AF Element Template "A_13582600746897291705_default_2_Calvin_typename_measurement" using PI System Explorer.
 You will see this AF Template has 3 AF Attributes named "random1" through "random3."
-The names of the underlying PI Points will be the Container name from the logged message concatentated with the AF Attribute names separated by a dot (".").
+The names of the underlying PI Points will be the Container name from the logged message concatenated with the AF Attribute names separated by a dot (".").
 This means the PI Point names will be *2measurement_Calvin.random1*, *2measurement_Calvin.random2* and *2measurement_Calvin.random3*.

 If at a later time another Reading named "Calvin" is received but with 4 Datapoints, the situation is much more complicated than for Linked Types.